 From an early age, Kasia spent her days both exploring Koszalin, the city of her birth, and jumping in mud puddles at her grandparents farm in the Polish countryside.
 Embracing the intersection of urban life and the natural world continued to be a theme in her life when her family immigrated to the United States, and has informed her pursuit of work that nurtures the connection between humans and nature.

-Kasia finished her BA in Human Services & Human Development at Prescott College in 2016, and is completing coursework for professional registration as a horticultural therapist.
+Kasia finished her BA in Human Services & Human Development at Prescott College in 2016, and is a registered horticultural therapist.
 She has worked with a variety of local organizations in creating programs that bring people to nature, and nature to the individuals who experience barriers to the outdoors.
 In her spare time, Kasia revels in the company of the furry and feathered friends, and forages wild plants and mushrooms.
 Kasia serves in 3 roles for UNP-PDX: as the group outing planning intern for our Big Brothers Big Sisters partnership since 2016, as a mentor to Xochi since 2017, and helping support other mentors as a part of the Administrative Committee.